Transform Your Clinical Practice

 Helping Families Thrive

 Founded in 1960, the Ackerman Institute for the Family is one of the premier institutions for family therapy and one of the best-known and most highly regarded training facilities for couple and family therapists in the United States.
-The Institute serves families from all walks of life at all stages of family life.

 Upcoming Workshops: Earn CE Credits